-Several previous studies~\cite{liu2021have, PETS_2019} reported that it was not rare that some apps only provide a low quality privacy policy, and we spotted a similar issue in our dataset.
-Firstly, we noticed that some privacy policies do not contain meaningful privacy-related context, or are just dummy websites.
-For example, ``Bway App'' is a free app that provides football results, football statistics, trends, and match result predictions, with over 10,000 installs; however, their privacy policy website~\cite{BwayApp} does not contain any content.
-Moreover, the file size of the crawled privacy policy website is close to 0 KB.
+Several previous studies~\cite{liu2021have, PETS_2019} reported that it was not rare that some apps only provide a low-quality privacy policy, and we observe similar issues in our dataset.
+Firstly, some privacy policies do not contain meaningful privacy-related context, or are just dummy websites.
+For example, ``Bway App'' is a free app that provides football results, statistics, trends, and match result predictions, with over 10,000 installs; however, their privacy policy website~\cite{BwayApp} does not contain any content, and the file size of the crawled privacy policy is close to 0 KB.
 In addition, some are apparent ``homemade'' privacy policies that are too general to include essential data practices.
-For instance, ``Easy Communication'' is designed to help people with autism, cerebral palsy, dyslexia, intellectual disability, and other special needs to communicate easily, with over 1,000 installs.
-Its privacy policy~\cite{EasyCommunication} only has 156 words, and ambiguously mentions permissions without any elaborations.
+For instance, ``Easy Communication'' is designed to help people with autism, cerebral palsy, dyslexia, intellectual disability, and other special needs to communicate easily.
+Its privacy policy~\cite{EasyCommunication} only has 156 words, and ambiguously mentions required device sensor permissions without any elaborations.
 Based on our observations and previous work, we empirically set the file size threshold as 2 KB~\cite{liu2021have}, and the document length threshold as 200 words~\cite{USENIX_2022_GEODIFF}.
-If a crawled privacy policy does not meet both criteria, it will be regarded as a low quality privacy policy.
-We identified 22.3\% (10,375/46,472) low quality privacy policies in total.
+If a crawled privacy policy does not meet both criteria, it will be regarded as a low-quality privacy policy.
+In total, we identify 22.3\% (10,375/46,472) low-quality privacy policies.